 Over the course of five weeks, students have the opportunity to work alongside professional designers and interns, including five camp counselors, to reactivate vacant lots in the neighborhood.
 On top of that, they use locally sourced and up-cycled materials like pallets and tires to do it.

-The program is led by Réna Bradley, a former architect who is now the Community Development Director at Bridge of Grace Ministries.
+The program is led by Réna Bradley, a graduate architect who is now the Community Development Director at Bridge of Grace Ministries.

 Réna Bradley, director of the Tired-a-Lot project, shows community members in Mount Vernon Park the campers’ designs.